 “And they went to a place called Gethsemane.
 And [Jesus] said to his disciples, ‘Sit here while I pray,’ And he took with him Peter and James and John, and began to be greatly distressed and troubled.
 And he said to them, ‘My soul is very sorrowful, even to death.
 Remain here and watch.’
 And going a little farther, he fell on the ground and prayed that, if it were possible, the hour might pass from him.
 And he said, ‘Abba, Father, all things are possible for you.
 Remove this cup from me.
 Yet not what I will, but what you will.’” – Mark 14:32-36

-Human and divine will tragically diverged in the first garden.
-But the result would not be the same.
+Human and divine wills tragically diverged in the first garden.
+But the result would not be the same here.
 The open-handed will of the Son—not grasping for control (Phil.
 2:6), ever obedient to his Father (John 5:19)—changed the course of history when he said, “Yet not what I will, but what you will.”

 Jesus’ words of submission are not a request, but a statement of fact.
 They are the clear-eyed recognition of the indomitable supremacy of the Father’s will over man-made illusions.
 Jesus considered every alternate reality and possible future in which human wills could supersede the divine will—and rejected them outright, even though it meant drinking the cup of wrath.